huggingface/transformers/examples/research_projects/xls_r/README.md

 1. **Log in**

-To begin with you should check that you are correctly logged in and that you have `git-lfs` installed so that your fine-tuned model can automatically be uploaded.
+To begin with, you should check that you are correctly logged in and that you have `git-lfs` installed so that your fine-tuned model can automatically be uploaded.

 Run: